TimoSavi/ceif/docs/tweaking.md

 ### Sampling large data sets to be analyzed for outliers
 If data sets for outlier detection is very large and sampling does not effect results too much then the configuration variable ANALYZE\_SAMPLING can be used to reduce prosessing time.
-ANALYZE\_SAMPLING tells the minimum number of rows to be analysed (using option -a, default is take all input rows).
+ANALYZE\_SAMPLING tells the minimum number of rows to be analyzed (using option -a, default is take all input rows).
 If there are more rows than ANALYZE\_SAMPLING, then reservoir sampling type method is used to select the rest of the rows.

-Total number of rows to be analysed is app.:
+Total number of rows to be analyzed is app.:

     k * (ln(x/k) + 1)